PratikWhiteHat/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Pratik Chotaliya is an Information Security Professional working as a Security Engineer at CornerStone On Demand.
-He has over 4+ years of experince in Application,Mobile and Network security.
+He has over 4+ years of experince in Application,Mobile and Network Security.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.